serverless/components/README.md

 Build, compose, & deploy serverless apps in seconds with **Serverless Components**, the **[Serverless Framework's](https://github.com/serverless/serverless)** new infrastructure provisioning technology.

-You can use them now with the Serverless Framework.
+You can use Components now with the Serverless Framework.
 [Watch a video guide on using a Serverless Component here](https://www.youtube.com/watch?v=ts26BVuX3j0).

 * **Speed:** Deploy serverless infrastructure in seconds.
 * **Simplicity:** Minimal configuration required for infrastructure and higher-order abstractions.